MoltonMontro/TestDocs/docs/source/assets/ItemData.rst

 __Durability__: Either a decimal probability chance of quality loss upon action, or guaranteed loss and durability value is instead representative of the amount lost.

 * _Canteens_: Guaranteed quality loss occurs upon drinking.
 Durability value represents the amount of quality loss.
-* _Melee Weapons_: Decimal probability chance of quality loss occurs upon hitting.
+* Melee Weapons: Decimal probability chance of quality loss occurs upon hitting.
-* _Ranged Weapons_: Decimal probability chance of quality loss occurs upon shooting.
+* Weapons: Decimal probability chance of quality loss occurs upon shooting.

 __Wear__: Increment to degrade quality by.
 Only applicable to items where durability represents a decimal probability chance of quality loss.